Take That star's tax avoidance condemned by Britain's Cameron

 However, he added that: "it is not suggested that any part of the arrangements was a sham."

-A spokesman for Icebreaker Management, which organised many of the partnerships, said it was disappointed by the ruling and was considering its options, which lawyers said could include an appeal.
+A spokesman for Icebreaker Management, which organized many of the partnerships, said it was disappointed by the ruling and was considering its options, which lawyers said could include an appeal.

 Barlow, who has also served as a judge on entertainment show "The X Factor", his bandmates Mark Owen and Howard Donald, and manager Wild, invested around 5 million pounds in a partnership called Larkdale LLP, in 2010, accounts for the partnership show.